Our Team

 Brian Wolff, Ph.D.

-Dr. Brian Wolff is a Clinical Psychologist and the Executive Director and Founder of Wolff Child Psychology.
+Dr. Brian Wolff is passionate about helping children, teens, and families get the support they need to thrive.
 He established Wolff Child Psychology in 2011 with the goal of providing families with evidence-based, individualized psychotherapy services and comprehensive neuropsychological and psychoeducational evaluations that provide true insight into each child’s patterns of neurodevelopmental functioning.
-Over the years, Dr. Wolff has brought together an outstanding team of bright, highly trained, and caring psychologists, behavioral specialists, and administrative staff who not only helped expand the number of clients we could see, but who, through their training, experience, and unique perspectives, work every day to improve the quality and effectiveness of our therapy and evaluation services.
+Over the years, Dr. Wolff has brought together an outstanding team of bright, highly trained, and caring psychologists, coaches, and administrative staff who have helped, and continue to help, thousands of children and families throughout Colorado.

 Elizabeth F. Bruno, Ph.D. headshot